 "Because the plot says so!"

-The the episode of The Simpsons where Homer goes to college, he treats the entire situation like he's a character in an 80's college movie.
-To elaborate, he keeps pulling pranks, insulting and demonizing the Dean (who's the nicest guy in the whole campus) and never studies, simply because that's how he's seen it in fiction and believes that its what he's meant to do.
+- The Simpsons: In "Homer Goes to College", Homer treats the entire situation like he's a character in an 80's college movie.
+He keeps pulling pranks, insults and demonizes the Dean (who's the nicest guy in the whole campus) and never studies, simply because that's how he's seen it in fiction and believes that it's what he's meant to do.
 Naturally, this attitude only causes trouble for Homer and his dorm-mates.